-Did You Know . . .
-Pumpkin’s bright orange health-enhancing antioxidants can be easily included in your snacks and meals.
+Did you know that pumpkin’s bright orange health-enhancing antioxidants can be easily included in your snacks and meals?

 Behind that smile of the Jack O’ Lantern lies a delicious vegetable that provides a great source of beta-carotene, vitamin A and fiber and has only 40 calories per half-cup serving.
 Pumpkin is much more than a Halloween must-have, it’s a nutrient-rich and versatile vegetable rich in carotenoids, which are responsible for the bright orange color and also are health-enhancing antioxidants.
 Beta-carotene is important for maintaining healthy eyes, lungs, heart function and circulation.
-Pumpkin seeds are packed with healthy omega-3 fatty acids, phyotantioxidant power, making it a super food!
+Pumpkin seeds are packed with healthy omega-3 fatty acids, antioxidant plant power, making superfood food!

 Stir together the flours, sugar, flax, pumpkin pie spice and baking soda in a small mixing bowl and set aside.
 In a medium mixing bowl, using a whisk, blend the buttermilk, egg, oil and pumpkin puree until blended.
 Add the dry ingredients to the pumpkin mixture and whisk until combined, but do not over beat.
 Add a little extra buttermilk if needed to make the batter the proper consistency.
 Cook as you would for regular pancakes.
 Makes 8 pancakes.

 Head to your local pumpkin patch to choose jack-o-lanterns, go on a hayride or enjoy other seasonal pleasures outside.
 Pack a picnic lunch if you like, and if there’s a farmers’ market or cider-press near the pumpkin patch, be sure to visit and select some additional fall specialties.
 Make sure to purchase pasteurized cider.
 Consider purchasing a cooking pumpkin and trying your hand at homemade pumpkin puree.